NSD In-person Dome School for 2024 and 2025

 Give us a call or email – or sign up by just clicking on the links below.

-Please note: Individuals taking Dome School for a 2nd or subsequent time will not incur a cost for the class.
-However; we ask that you pay for the meal cost (noted above).
+Please note: Individuals taking Dome School for a 2nd or subsequent time will be charged a $250 fee which includes the meal cost.

 Our dome school agenda may vary from school to school.
 Below is a general program of what we do in dome school.
 Bring your questions to the experts and share your dreams with other novice builders.
 You’ll save time, money and future frustration on your dream dome.